dairycultist/CompiledLang/README.md

-# Web Content Serving Language (WCSL)
+# Web Server Architecture Script (WSAS)

-designed to easily process [HTTP Requests](https://www.w3schools.com/tags/ref_httpmethods.asp) (for now just GET and POST)
+Designed to easily process [HTTP requests](https://www.w3schools.com/tags/ref_httpmethods.asp) (for now just GET and POST) and perform routine (scheduled) actions.

-compiler written in OCaml which compiles code down to a [node.js webserver](https://www.geeksforgeeks.org/node-js/node-js-web-server/) (by stealing code from a previous project, hehe)

-Compiler that takes in a text file, tokenizes it, parses it to an AST, and interprets that tree to produce node.js code
+Compiler written in OCaml which takes in a text file, tokenizes it, parses it to an AST, and interprets that tree to produce [node.js webserver code](https://www.geeksforgeeks.org/node-js/node-js-web-server/).

 ### Meta statements